twilliams9397/eng89_jenkins_cicd/README.md

 ![second build output](images/second_output.png)

 ## Pipeline for automated testing
-- setup a build in the same way as aove but with the below options selected as well:
+- setup a build in the same way as above but with the below options selected as well:
 - https of github repo containing the code
 ![git https](images/pipeline_https_github.png)
 - restrict where it can be run